eramdam/damien.zone/src/pages/test/index.md

 ---
 A testbed page to test my CSS.

-::video[Balatro on iOS and its touch controls to buy/sell/use cards]{src="/video/balatro-touch/balatro-touch-ios.mp4"}

 ## What's this page about?

 It's an example page meant to show all the different things my website can show/support.
 Placeholder text from [Hipster Ipsum](https://hipsum.co/)